lucianull/Sudoku-Solver/README.md

 # Sudoku-Solver
-I've created a sudoku solver in assembly
+I've created a sudoku solver in assembly x86 AT&T syntax